jon-heard/obsidian-inline-scripts/README.md

 ### Try out the plugin
 1. Open a note to try out the plugin.
-2. In the note, type `;;greet;` (`!!greet!` on mobile).
+2. In the note, type `;;hi;` (`!!hi!` on mobile).
 Notice that the shortcut expands to "Hello.
 How are you?" as soon as you've finished typing it.
 3. In the note, type `;;d100;` (`!!d100!` on mobile).
 Notice that the shortcut expands to a roll-result as soon as you've finished typing it.
 4. Repeat step 3.
 Note that the roll result is (most likely) different.
 If it is _not_ different, then you just got lucky so try step 3 again.

 ### Default shortcut samples
 __Text Expander JS__ comes with the following sample shortcuts defined by default:
-- greet
+- hi
 - date
 - time
 - datetime